GLOBAL MARKETS-Bulls take charge as Omicron concerns ease

 Asia overnight cheered record bounces by some of China's beaten-down tech giants, including e-commerce giant Alibaba Group BABA.N and other technology majors, including JD.com Inc JD.O and Baidu Inc BIDU.O.

-The notion among portfolio managers of not being left behind in a rally that was impressive drove equities higher, said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles.
+Portfolio managers did not want to be left behind in an impressive rally, helping drive equities higher, said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles.

 "Did the seasonal Santa Claus rally, which we typically have at some point in December, start yesterday?" he said.
 "There's certainly fear of missing out."